RajhansMore/portfolio/README.md

 ## 🚀 Features

-- **Reactive Neural Network**: A D3.js powered background that responds to your navigation.
+- **Reactive Neural Network**: A D3.js powered background that responds to your navigation and screen size.
+- **Full Responsiveness**: Optimized for a seamless experience across mobile, tablet, and desktop devices.
 - **Dynamic Themes**: Switch between Neural Blue, Matrix Green, and Cyber Purple.
 - **Auto GitHub Sync**: Automatically displays projects tagged with `portfolio-showcase`.
 - **LinkedIn Integration**: Parses your LinkedIn data for Experience and Education views.
+- **Smart Experience Display**: Gracefully handles "Newly Graduate" states with a professional message when no experience data is present.
 - **Premium UI**: Smooth animations using Framer Motion and a custom cyber-themed scrollbar.
 - **Contact System**: Integrated contact form powered by Resend.
+- **SEO Optimized**: Built with modern SEO best practices for better visibility.

 ---